-Windows computers allow you to create user profiles with passwords.
-Like other operating systems, Windows 10 boasts its desire to protect its users' security; it does this by allowing for multiple accounts on one computer and compartmentalizing information without sharing personal data.
-By default, it requires by a password at each login.
+Windows OS allows you to create user profiles with passwords.
+Like other operating systems, Windows 10 prioritises its users' security.
+It does so by allowing multiple accounts on one computer and compartmentalising information without sharing personal data.
+By default, it requires a password at each login.
 If you are the only one using your computer, you can easily skip the password required each time you start Windows 10 by deactivating it.
 Here is how to get started.

 Disable Password at Logon

 keyboard shortcut.
 In the box that appears, enter the netplwiz

 key, or by clicking OK

 window will appear.
 Simply uncheck the box

 in front of the option.
 Then, enter your username

 , will appear to ask for you to confirm your choice and verify your identity.
 The account name should be the only one available, and with administrator status.
 Enter your password in both fields, then click OK

 The operation affects all referenced accounts if you have more than one.

 The previous step only works when the computer starts.
 If you do not do anything else, it's possible that Windows will still ask you for a password each time your PC comes out of sleep mode, which can be even more annoying if it happens more than once in the day.
 There's a setting to avoid this control.
 Right-click the Start menu